 The responses Tamara and her team received helped crystallize the brand identity and value proposition.

-If you are feeling innovative, try the Love/Breakup letter technique.
+If you’re feeling innovative, try the “Love/Break-up Letter” technique.

-You ask the respondents to imagine as if your product were a person, and ask them to write either a Love letter or a Breakup letter addressed to that person.
+Ask respondents to imagine that your product were a person and to write either a love letter or a break-up letter to that “person.”
 This technique strips away all the armor and makes for genuine and emotionally colorful responses.

-- Where do you see yourself in 3 years from now?
+- Where do you see yourself in three years?

-- If [company name] were a person, what kind of person would it be? (or how would you
+- If [company name] were a person, what kind of person would they be?
+How would you describe them?

 - Who is your role model?